 Appointment process timetable

-|Member applications||The process opens on Friday 16 July and the deadline for submissions is noon on 13 September 2021.
-We will acknowledge receipt of applications within two working days.
-If you do not hear from us please check your application has been submitted.|
+|Member applications||The process opens on Thursday 11 November 2021 and the deadline for submissions is noon on Thursday 6 January 2022.
+We will acknowledge receipt of applications within two working days – if you do not hear from us please check your application has been submitted.|

 |Shortlisting||Applications will be shortlisted by the appointment panel based on how well applicants demonstrate meeting the criteria outlined in the person specification.
-Shortlisting will be completed by 13 October.
-After this, we will advise you if you have been invited to interview.|
+Shortlisting will be completed by 28 January – following which you will be advised if you will be invited to interview.|

-The appointment panels will conduct 30-minute interviews by video conference between 14 October and 22 October.
-We will contact you by 15 October at the latest to arrange an interview, so it would be helpful to check your availability on these dates.|
+The appointment panels will conduct 30-minute interviews by video conference on 9, 10 and 11 February 2022 .
+You will be contacted by 28 January at the latest to arrange an interview, so it would be helpful if you could check your availability on those days.

 You will be asked to declare in the application form if you have any prior knowledge of, or connection to, any of the panel.
 The panel will take this into consideration to ensure fairness.

-* Most meetings are held via video conference.
-However, at least one a year will be held physically in central London.
+* Most meetings are held via video conference and some will be held physically in central London.